EFWob/RetroRadio/README.md

   - A number between '1' and 'max' whith 'max' being the number of channels as defined by the command _channels_ above.
 In our example '9'.
 This will change the preset accordingly (but only if different from current channel).
   - The word 'any': chose a random preset from the channellist.
 (It is guaranteed that the chosen preset will be different from current preset.)
-  - The word 'up': if the current channel is not the last channel, tune to next preset in channel-list. (if the current preset is not in the channel list, i. e. if tuned to by other means, make Channel1 the current channel).
+  - The word 'up': if the current preset is not the last channel in channel-list, tune to next preset in channel-list. (if the current preset is not in the channel list, i. e. if tuned to by other means, tune to Channel1).
-  - The word 'down': if the current channel is not the Channel1, tune to previous preset in channel-list. (if the current preset is not in the channel list, i. e. if tuned to by other means, make ChannelMax the current channel).
+  - The word 'down': if the current preset is not the first channel in the channe-list, tune to previous preset in channel-list. (if the current preset is not in the channel-list, i. e. if tuned to by other means, tune to ChannelMax).